ELC/BuzzCache/pages/technology___dataengineer___Azkaban.md

-- Azkaban is an open-source workflow manager developed by LinkedIn.
+- Azkaban is an open-source [[technology/concepts/workflow-manager]] developed by LinkedIn.
 It provides a web-based interface to create and schedule workflows with dependencies between jobs.
 -